kysercodes/notesfinal/client-interaction.md

 ##### The Element property innerHTML gets or sets the HTML or XML markup contained within the element.

 # Name attribute
-##### used when you have an input inside of a form alloes you to access input easier
+##### used when you have an input inside of a form allows you to access input easier you can target this in JS usin e.target.elements.whateverName.value

 # Submit
 ##### submit is another event